 Tips for Safely Running or Biking in the Dark

-Tips for Safely Running or Bikiing in the Dark, Boston Globe
+Survival Guide for Safely Running or Biking in the Dark, Elizabeth Cooney, Boston Globe, November 1, 2015

 As a member of Bike Newton, you’ll find out when these classes and clinics are being held locally.

 These courses Exploring the “Street Smart Cycling” philosophy in web tutorial, classroom, and on-bike contexts is an ideal introduction to real world cycling for anyone interested for fun, fitness, or transportation using either a public way or dedicated bike path.
-Cycling has experienced a resurgence in popularity and many people are looking to cycling as the solution to concerns about rising fuel costs, environmental issues, and lack of exercise.
-Biking to school or work is inexpensive, active, and environmentally sustainable, but some children have never learned to ride a bike in active traffic environments and many adults haven’t dusted off their bikes in years.
+Some children have never learned to ride a bike in active traffic environments and many adults also are not familiar with much of the new bike signage and lane striping.
 Street smart cycling courses are designed to meet the growing need for safe, fun, and lifelong cycling skills.

 Street Smart Cycling Classes for Adults – Not Currently Offered